 Steps in the external review process

-2. Initial Paperwork: You have four months from the date you receive a denial notice to request an external review.
-Your external review can be completed through the external review secure portal, which will allow you to check on the status of the external review at any time, and which will send you an email notice of each event occurring as the external review progresses, as well as an emailed determination immediately when the external review is complete.
+You have four months from the date you receive a denial notice to request an external review.
+Your external review can be completed through the external review secure portal, which will allow you to check on the status of the external review at any time, and will send you an email notice of each event occurring as the external review progresses, as well as an emailed determination immediately when the external review process is complete.

 If you do not wish to type information into the portal, the forms for an external review are available for printing below.
-Your external review will be processed through the portal once the Department of Insurance receives your documents by mail or fax.
-An external review specialist from the Department will contact you to determine if you would rather receive the final external review determination by mail or receive ongoing updates from the portal to your email.
+Your external review will be processed once the Department receives your documents by mail or fax.
 Instructions for submitting the external review request on paper are included on the printable form.

 Whether you use the secure portal or the printable external review forms, please be sure to complete all required fields and sign the form.
 Your signature is required, and incomplete forms will be returned.

-5. Decision: The IRO will provide a written notice to uphold or reverse the insurer’s claim denial within 45 days after receipt of your external review request (72 hours for expedited requests).
+The IRO will provide a written notice to uphold or reverse the insurer's claim denial within 45 days after receipt of external review request (72 hours for expedited requests).

-· Your doctor can certify that you need an expedited review in urgent situations when waiting 45 days would jeopardize your life or health, or if waiting 45 days would jeopardize your ability to regain maximum function; or
+- Your doctor can certify that you need expedited review in urgent situations, when waiting 45 days would jeopardize your life or health, or if waiting 45 days would jeopardize your ability to regain maximum function; or

 To obtain an expedited review

-If you meet the above criteria and would like to submit a request for an expedited appeal, you must obtain the physician certification, either via an email alert within the External Review Portal or via a signed and submitted document Expedited Review Form containing the physician's signature included with your signed External Review Form.
+If you meet the above criteria and would like to submit a request for an expedited appeal, you must obtain the physician certification either via an email alert within the External Review Portal or via a signed and submitted Expedited Review Form containing the physician's signature included with your signed External Review Form.